gconnell29/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach alters the actual array and does not have a return value whereas .map creates and returns a new modified array.

 2. What is the difference between a function and a method?

+A function stands on its own where as a method is part of an object.

 3. What is closure?

+Closure is the ability for an outter function to share information with an inner function through the lexical scope/environment.

 4. Describe the four rules of the 'this' keyword.